Patlol/Handy-Install-Web-Server-ruTorrent-/README.md

  - Block the new user has his /home from sftp
  - Prohibits new user access via ssh
 - Change passwords
-- Add a firewall
+- Add a firewall (ufw)
 - Add a VPN (openVPN)
-- Add ownCloud
+- Add ownCloud 10.0.2 (optionally with Audioplayer and External storage)
 - Add phpMyAdmin
 - Perform a system diagnosis